 London was also a great manufacturing centre in the 19th century.
 Food and drink were important industries.
-There were flourmills and sauce factories in Lambeth and sugar refineries in Whitehall and St Georges in the East.
+There were flour mills and sauce factories in Lambeth and sugar refineries in Whitehall and St Georges in the East.
 The first tinned foods were made in Bermondsey.
 There were also breweries all over London.
 Bermondsey and Southwark were famous for their leather industry and for hat making.
-Bethnal Green was noted for boot and shoe making.
+Bethnal Green was noted for boot and shoemaking.
 The clothing trade was also important.
 Chemicals were made in Silvertown and West Ham.
-Clocks and watches and jewellery were made in Clerkenwell.
-There were shipyards in Poplar, Deptford, Milwall and Blackwall.
-Other industries in London included furniture making, machine and tool making and the manufacture of horse drawn carriages.
+Clocks and watches and jewelry were made in Clerkenwell.
+There were shipyards in Poplar, Deptford, Millwall, and Blackwall.
+Other industries in London included furniture making, machine and tool making, and the manufacture of horse-drawn carriages.

 London in the Middle Ages

 A history of 19th century England